Claudio Beauvue

-Claudio Benoît Beauvue (born 16 April 1988) is a Guadeloupean professional footballer who plays for Championnat National 2 club Boulogne.
-Mainly a left winger, he can also play as a forward.
+Claudio Benoît Beauvue (born 16 April 1988) is a Guadeloupean professional footballer who plays as a winger and forward.

+Beauvais has spent the majority of his career in France, notably with Troyes, Châteauroux, Guingamp, Lyon, and Caen.
+He has also played for Celta Vigo, Leganés, and Deportivo La Coruña in Spain.

 Club career

 Troyes

 Beauvue joined Troyes from Nantes' academy in 2006.
 He made his professional debut on 24 August 2007 against Bastia in the 2007–08 Ligue 2 season.
 He signed his first professional contract with the club in the summer of 2008.

 Chateauroux

 On 23 March 2011, Beauvue was loaned (with an option to make deal permanent) for the 2011–12 Ligue 2 season to Châteauroux.
 He made his first start against Guingamp and scored 10 goals in 37 matches during the Ligue 2 campaign, with Châteauroux exercising their option to make the loan deal permanent.

 On 19 October 2012, during the 2012–13 season, Beauvue scored a hat-trick in a Ligue 2 match against Gazélec Ajaccio (3–1).